-The process for prosecuting a criminal offence is also markedly different from the process for bringing a private action against a tortfeasor.
+The process for prosecuting a criminal offence is also markedly different than the process for bringing a private action against a tortfeasor.
 Criminal law is generally intended to protect wrongs against society, and crimes are thus prosecuted by a Crown prosecutor on behalf of the state.
-The Crown has the responsibility of moving the case forward, deciding on the strategy, and ultimately working to secure a conviction.
-The Crown also calls witnesses to the stand and questions them.
-While the victim of a crime may be called to testify, they are not generally involved in deciding how the case proceeds (or whether it proceeds at all).
+The Crown has the responsibility of moving the case forward, deciding on strategy, and ultimately working to secure a conviction.
+The Crown calls witnesses to the stand and questions them.
+While the victim of the crime may be called to testify, they are not generally involved in deciding how the case proceeds (or whether it proceeds at all).
 However, the Crown has a high burden of proof to ensure a conviction.
-If the Crown cannot stare decisis the principle under which courts are generally bound to follow earlier decisions with respect to the same legal issues the lawyer that prosecutes criminal offences on behalf of the state burden of proof the threshold a prosecutor or plaintiff must meet to make their case
+If the Crown cannot prove its case beyond a reasonable doubt, the accused will be acquitted.
+A defendant in a criminal prosecution may thus be found not guilty of an offence even if the judge or jury believes that it is more likely than not that the defendant committed the crime.
+Assuming the wrongdoer is convicted, various punishments may be imposed, including incarceration, probation, and fines.9